Contact Us Today (424) 372-3112

 • The court believes you are not a high risk or danger to the public

-To establish whether or not this criterion is met, the judge will evaluate the police reports, the preliminary hearing transcript, if a preliminary hearing has already occurred, and the expert evaluation of the defendant.
+To establish whether this criterion is met, the judge will evaluate the police reports, the preliminary hearing transcript if a preliminary hearing has already occurred, and the expert evaluation of the defendant.

 There is no hard and fast rule to determine beforehand whether a mental health issue will be found to be a significant factor in the offense.
 The court has broad discretion when making this determination.